yiyiyuan0225/yiyiyuan0225.github.io/publications.md

 ## Working Paper

-- Faithful CLIP-based Concept Bottleneck Models（In collaboration with **KAUST**）.--Work hard for **AAAI 2024** in a few months!
+- Faithful CLIP-based Concept Bottleneck Models（In collaboration with **KAUST**）.--Work hard for **AAAI 2024** in a few days!
-- Towards Consistent Multimodal Explanation via Data Influence （In collaboration with **KAUST**）.--Work hard for **ICLR 2024** in a few months!
+- Towards Consistent Multimodal Explanation via Data Influence （In collaboration with **KAUST**）.--Work hard for **CVPR 2024** in a few months!